mcpar-land/mcpar-land.github.io/posts/2024-02-24_bash_is_silly.md

 wget -O my_cool_zip https://www.dropbox.com/scl/fi/m4f4wpg4eiouunnpqjpjd/some_giant_zip_on_dropbox.zip?rlkey=2j34hg234867fd8a & dl=0
 ```

 The & gets interpreted as "run these two commands concurrently", so we download a truncated version of the original url, and assign `"0"` to the variable `dl`.
 Wrapping it in quotes fixes it.
+And because the URL is no longer mangled, whatever it was causing a corrupted download doesn't happen, either!

 And because I'd grown to like the background wget pattern, This restores that behavior, too: